-This Contract outlines the roles, powers, responsibilities, and performance expectations for each party to this Charter Contract in the renewal and operation of Hakipu'u Academy, (the "School").
-Both parties must comply with all of the terms and provisions of this Charter School Contract (the "Charter Contract") and all applicable rules, regulations and laws.
+This Contract outlines the roles, powers, responsibilities, and performance expectations for each party to this Prekindergarten-only Charter Contract in the renewal and operation of Parkway Village Preschool (the "SCHOOL").
+Both parties must comply with all the terms and provisions of this Prekindergarten-only Charter School Contract (the "Charter Contract") and all applicable rules, regulations, and laws.